What are survey questions examples for getting started?

 - B2B (industry, revenue)

-The good news is we have tools to help craft more structured, while still engaging web surveys.
+The good news is that we have tools to help craft more structured, while still engaging web surveys.
 Tools that have been designed to reduce the time it takes to build an online survey and also improve data quality by enabling data validation and edits in real-time.

 These capabilities along with respondent engagement features like question gamification, image response lists, and video help improve the overall experience and response rate of surveys.